iodigital-com/io-technology/data/blog/ng-mocks.md

 });
 ```

-At least two tests needs to be added.
-Both of them would contain `spyOn` functions to detect when specific method gets called on instance of specific class:
+At least two tests need to be added.
+Both of them would contain `spyOn` functions to detect when a specific method gets called on an instance of a specific class:

 ```typescript:auth.service.spec.ts
 describe('AuthService', () => {